What makes Canadian eggs so sustainable?

 1. Animal care and welfare

-- All egg farmers participate in a national, comprehensive Animal Care Program.
-This program considers the latest science, technology and animal welfare knowledge to promote excellence in animal care.
+- Egg farmers participate in a national Animal Care Program.
+This program considers science, technology and animal welfare knowledge to inform standards for animal care.

 2. Product quality, safety and nutrition